bloXroute-Labs/solana-trader-client-go/README.md

-# Serum Golang Client
+# Solana Trader Golang Client

 ## Objective
-This SDK is designed to make it easy for you to use the [bloXroute Labs Serum API](https://github.com/bloXroute-Labs/serum-api) in Go.
+This SDK is designed to make it easy for you to use the bloXroute Labs Solana Trader API in Go.

 ## Installation
 ```
-go get github.com/bloXroute-Labs/serum-client-go
+go get github.com/bloXroute-Labs/solana-trader-client-go
 ```

 ## Usage